Catalan Civil War: War against John II

-John II took his first major offensive against the Principality by occupying Balaguer on 5 June.
-On 9 June 1462 the Consell declared him an enemy of the people and deposed him.
-In August the Generalitat offered the crown to Henry IV of Castile, who accepted and sent John of Beaumont as his lieutenant.
+John II took his first major offensive against the Principality by occupying Balaguer on 5 June 1462.
+On 9 June, the Consell declared him an enemy of the people and deposed him.
+On 11 August 1462, the Generalitat offered the crown to Henry IV of Castile, who accepted and sent John of Beaumont as his lieutenant.
 John II meanwhile marched on Lleida, which he did not besiege.
 He then defeated an army of the Consell near Cervera at Rubinat on 21–22 July, and proceeded to take Tàrrega.
-After the victory he joined his forces with Gaston's at Montcada in September and marched towards Barcelona.
-The city was besieged until Hug Roger III could arrive with relief troops by sea in October.
+After the victory he joined his forces with Gaston de Foix's at Montcada on 1 September and marched towards Barcelona.
+The city was besieged until Hug Roger III could arrive with relief troops by sea on 3 October.

-John II then marched on Tarragona, where the Archbishop Pere d'Urrea urged surrender.
+John II then marched on Tarragona, where the Archbishop of Tarragona, Pere d'Urrea urged surrender.
 With the fall of Tarragona (31 October), Henry IV, who was approaching Barcelona by sea, opened negotiations with John and Louis XI.
 Throughout the winter of 1462–63, both armies were plagued with desertions and neither side could call on more than a few hundred, mostly demoralised, troops.
 John, though, was supported in Aragon and Valencia, and especially in Sardinia and Sicily.
 Major concessions to the Sicilian nobility in 1460 ensured Sicilian grain and money to feed and finance the royalist cause in Catalonia after 1462.

-In April 1463 John II ceded Estella in Navarre to Castile and in June Henry formally renounced the Aragonese throne.
-In October the Consell offered the throne to the constable of Portugal, a grandson of James II of Urgell, who was acclaimed as Peter V. In November a delegation of Catalans approached Louis of France at Abbeville to seek his arbitration, but he loudly proclaimed himself a Catalan dynast and mused that "there are no mountains" between Catalonia and France.
+In April John II ceded Estella in Navarre to Castile and on 13 June 1463, Henry formally renounced the Aragonese throne.
+On 27 October 1463, the Consell offered the throne to the constable of Portugal, a grandson of James II of Urgell, who was acclaimed as Peter V. In November a delegation of Catalans approached Louis of France at Abbeville to seek his arbitration, but he loudly proclaimed himself a Catalan dynast and mused that "there are no mountains" between Catalonia and France.
 The Catalan legates wisely decided to return without his arbitration.